monyratha/ip-location-lookup-tool/README.md

 from MySQL you can also specify a start and end time to run a query that counts IP occurrences between those timestamps.

+Use the `/settings` page to change the default table/column and tweak the thresholds used for dynamic IP classification without editing `.env`.

 Processed files are saved under `results/` and cached IP data is stored in the database defined by `DB_FILE`.

 ## Cached Data